frankhereford/wordle/README.md

 - Faster: New game every hour.
 - Better: It's actually the same.

+- Added an animated curser using [react-animated-cursor](https://github.com/frankhereford/react-animated-cursor), which is forked into a public repo under this same account and refererenced in the `package.json` file using the `github:` syntax.

 # Wordle Clone

 - Go play the real Wordle [here](https://www.powerlanguage.co.uk/wordle/)